acinep/DiskWeaver/docs/PRD.md

 ### 8.6 Interfaces
-- CLI: still a direct client of the planner library (`DiskWeaver.Cli`), not yet repointed to the daemon — see §4a.
+- CLI: still a direct client of the planner library (`DiskWeaver.Cli`), not yet repointed to the daemon.
 Current commands:
   `diskweaver inventory`, `diskweaver plan --disks ... --redundancy dwr1 --script ... --teardown-script ...`, `diskweaver testkit`.
+- Cockpit plugin and standalone SPA: built (see cockpit-plugin.md) — two React/PatternFly frontends sharing one component tree, differing only in how they reach the daemon (Cockpit's `cockpit.http()` over the Unix socket vs. the SPA's direct, PAM-authenticated HTTP client over TCP).
-- Cockpit plugin: built (see cockpit-plugin.md) — disk picker with create/expand target selection, capacity preview (achieved vs. full end-state), script preview, execution journal view, per-pool teardown.
+  Both offer: disk picker with create/expand target selection, capacity preview (achieved vs. full end-state), script preview, execution journal view, per-pool teardown.
 Health/degraded-pool dashboard not yet built (§8.4 not started).
-- The Cockpit plugin is a pure client of the daemon's socket API; the CLI is not yet, so CLI and Cockpit UI can currently drift in behavior contrary to this section's original intent (see §4a).
+- The Cockpit plugin and standalone SPA are both pure clients of the daemon's HTTP API; the CLI is not yet, so the CLI can currently drift in behavior from the two web frontends.

 ## 9. Open questions / stretch goals